Christmas is around the corner, it can be a busy time with lots of food and along with this can come stress, especially for IBS sufferers.

 - Suitable pâté products include*:

-Prawn cocktail with gluten free bread and side salad
+Shrimp cocktail with gluten free bread and side salad

 - Always check for the following: glucose-fructose syrup, fructose, honey, apple, onion and garlic.